Thomas Rawson Birks: The church

 Having joined the Church of England on leaving the university, Birks settled at Watton-at-Stone as tutor and then curate to the Reverend Edward Bickersteth.
 During his stay there he studied the prophetic scriptures, and took the affirmative side in the warm controversy which arose on the subject of the premillennial theory of the Lord's return.
 In 1843-4 Birks won the Seatonian prize for the best English poem at Trinity College.
 Some years before he had been elected a fellow of this college.
 He engaged in many religious controversies, and one of these, on the future of the Lost, led to the severance of private friendships and religious connections.
 In his views on this subject he was equally opposed to the universalists and the annihilationists.
 In 1844 Birks married Bickersteth's daughter, Elizabeth, and accepted the living of Kelshall in Hertfordshire.

-Birks published Modern Astronomy in 1830 to demonstrate a harmony between science and religion; in it he attempts to join together theology and a modern understanding of astronomy.
+Birks published Modern Astronomy in 1830 to demonstrate a harmony between science and religion; in it he attempts to join theology and a modern understanding of astronomy.
 He deals with such subjects as the insignificance of man, if we are but one race alone in the universe except for the angels.
 How can Christ's importance be squared with the unimportance of the human race in a large universe with a multitude of stars and planets?
 Birks' solution was to decide that the existence of planets around other stars is only conjecture.

 In 1850 he published his edition of William Paley's Horae Paulinae, or the Truth of the Scripture History of St Paul with notes and a supplementary treatise entitled Horae Apostolicae.